Skip to main content

 4) Event cleanup is automatic

-When an element is removed, its registered event handlers are cleared automatically.
+When an element is removed, handlers registered with on()/onSubTree()/once() are cleared automatically.
 Handlers are tracked per element instance.

 Important Concept: Events Follow the DOM Lifecycle

 Handlers are tied to the element instance.
-When the element leaves the document, its event registrations are cleared.
-This prevents cross-page leaks and stale listeners.
+When the element leaves the document, its registrations are cleared, preventing stale listeners.

 Cotomy does not: